 In addition to reporting financial results in accordance with GAAP, the Company also periodically excludes special items to calculate financial metrics utilized for compensation plans.
 Some of the metrics are non-GAAP measures.
 Operating income, net income attributable to 3M, and diluted earnings per share attributable to 3M common shareholders (hereafter referred to as "earnings per diluted share") are all measures for which 3M provides the reported GAAP measure and an adjusted measure (excluding special items).
 Adjusted Earnings per Share, Free Cash Flow, Free Cash Flow Growth (Free Cash Flow percentage change), Operating Income (used for compensation purposes), and Operating Cash Flow, each adjusted for special items, are non-GAAP measures that the Company believes are meaningful in measuring the payouts for its compensation plans.
 These measures are not in accordance with, nor are they a substitute for, GAAP measures.
 Special items represent significant charges or credits that are important to an understanding of the Company's ongoing operations.
-The non-GAAP financial measures used herein may not be comparable to similarly tilted measures used by other companies, and the adjusted amounts used for compensation purposes may differ from the adjusted amounts used by the Company elsewhere or included in the Company's Form 10-K. Each reference to a non-GAAP financial measure used in the Compensation Discussion & Analysis section of this Proxy Statement (CD&A) refers to the applicable measure as used for compensation purposes, after application of the adjustments of special items set for the adjustment of the adjustments of special items set of the tables below.
+The non-GAAP financial measures used herein may not be comparable to similarly titled measures used by other companies, and the adjusted amounts used for compensation purposes may differ from the adjusted amounts used by the Company elsewhere or included in the Company's Form 10-K. Each reference to a non-GAAP financial measure as used for compensation purposes, after application of the adjustments of special items set forth in the tables below.